- Services and Products

 - Automatic Updates to the Fuze client - Upgrades to the Fuze client will be applied automatically when you exit Fuze, no user intervention required (Windows and Mac users).
 If a Fuze client upgrade is available, when you close the Fuze client you will see a message that Fuze is upgrading.
 This keeps you current with the latest features and bug-fixes!

 - Please note: The New Fuze for Windows client requires the Microsoft .NET 4.5 Framework to be installed on your computer.
-Some applications that you use may require an older version of the .NET Framework, such as IDX used by SLUCare.
-If you need to revert your SLU-managed PC to the legacy Fuze client, please contact your IT Service Desk.
+Some other SLU systems require an older version of the .NET Framework, such as IDX, so the Fuze client should not be installed these computers.

 For your personal computer, phone, or tablet: